 Chinese characters prove it is the oldest writing system in the world still in use.

 The written language can be subdivided into three forms: Simplified Chinese, Traditional Chinese, and informal slang or phonetic Chinese.
-There is also a growing form of Chinese called "pin-yin" that is widely used among young people— this is the Chinese language transcribed using a roman spelling, very fashionable in mobile devices.
+There is also a growing form of Chinese called "pin-yin" that is widely used among young people— this is the Chinese language transcribed using roman spelling, very fashionable among mobile devices users.

-In China, there are about eight different linguistic groups that together represent hundreds of dialects and their variants, which in most cases are not mutually comprehensible.
-Scholars speak of Chinese as a family of languages, equating it to what happens to the Romance family of languages rather a single language (French and A Spanish are not fully mutually understandable although many words are similar).
-Even so, with over 900 million native speakers, the standard Chinese recognized as Mandarin Chinese, is the most widespread Sino-Tibetan language among the languages of Asia, which became popular during the Manchu dynasty in Beijing (more details below).
-In terms of speaker populations, Chinese is a language of the Sino-Tibetan family spoken in China, Taiwan, Malaysia and other parts of Southeast Asia, as well as by lots of Chinese communities present worldwide.
+In China, there are about eight different linguistic groups that together represent hundreds of dialects and their variants, which in most cases are not mutually intelligible.
+Scholars speak of Chinese as a family of languages, similar to the Romance family of languages (French and Spanish are not fully mutually understandable, although many words are similar).
+Even so, with over 900 million native speakers, standard Chinese, recognized as Mandarin Chinese, is the most widespread Sino-Tibetan language among the languages of Asia.
+It became popular during the Manchu dynasty in Beijing (more details below).
+In terms of speaker population, Chinese is a language of the Sino-Tibetan family spoken in China, Taiwan, Malaysia, and other parts of Southeast Asia, as well as by lots of Chinese communities around the world.

 Westerners tend to view Chinese and Japanese as similar or related languages.
 In fact, Chinese and Japanese are different languages.
-True, Japanese has borrowed many characters from old Chinese as the writing system was introduced from developed China to rural Japan many centuries ago.
+True, Japanese has borrowed many characters from old Chinese, as the writing system was introduced to rural Japan from developed China many centuries ago.
 Pronunciation is radically different, but it is possible for speakers of both languages to exchange some information and have a certain level of understanding if they write common characters.

-A largely diffused adaptation as to the origin of the term "Mandarin" originates from the Hindi word "mantri" which means "counselor" or "minister of state", which was then passed to the Malaysian word "mantri".
-This, or a similar word, was the word finally found by the Portuguese when they came in contact with China, adapted as "mandarim".
+A largely diffused explanation as to the origin of the term "Mandarin" originates from the Hindi word "mantri" which means "counselor" or "minister of state," which was then passed to the Malaysian word "mantri."
+This, or a similar word, was the word finally found by the Portuguese when they came into contact with China, adapted as "mandarim."
 From Portuguese, it was quickly assimilated into other European languages.
 This word made its way to the Portuguese vocabulary due to the Chinese-Portuguese trade relations in the early 17th century.
 Portuguese traders could only deal with Chinese officials from the Chinese imperial government.
-Like this, the Chinese population was kept protected from the diffusion of foreign customs.
+Like this, the Chinese population was protected from the diffusion of foreign customs.
 It was thus that the language used by the officials who ruled was known as "Mandarin" in the West.

-A short history
+A short history of the language

-- Classic Chinese (Wenli - 11th century BC to 8th cent A.D.): top stage in Chinese language and literature.
-Strictly speaking, the term Chinese refers to the Chinese language and literature from the 6th cent.
-B.C. to the 3rd cent.
-A.D., including the lives and works of Confucius, Mencius, Lao Tzu, Han Fei, Mo Tzu and Chuan Tzu, to name just six sagas of philosophers who had a powerful Chinese afterthought.
-In a broader sense, the classic Chinese term begins with the Shih Ching ('Book of Odes'), compiled between the 11th and 6th centuries B.C., and one of the 'Five Classics' (wu jing), being the other four as follows: I Jing, or 'Book of Changes', Shu Jing, or 'Book of History', Li Ji or 'Property Book'; Chun-Chiu or 'Book of the Spring and Autumn Annals'.
-After the Burning of Books by Emperor Qin Shi Huang Di (231 B.C.), the classic texts had to be painstakingly rebuilt in the early years of the Han Dynasty, whose alignment with Confucianism determined the direction of Chinese literature over the centuries.
-There were three crucial factors for Confucian hegemony: the sanctity of the classic texts, the research system based on these texts and their commentaries, and the supremacy of the writers who would explain the classics and determined the research.
-Besides this, especially in the Tang and Sung Dinasties, poets emerged that produced some of the most attractive works of art in the world.
+- Classical Chinese (Wenli - 11th century B.C. to 8th century A.D.): the golden age of the Chinese language and literature.
+Strictly speaking, the term Chinese refers to the Chinese language and literature from the 6th century B.C. to the 3rd century A.D., including the works of Confucius, Mencius, Lao Tzu, Han Fei, Mo Tzu and Chuan Tzu, to name just six philosophers who had a strong influence on Chinese culture.
+In a broader sense, the Classical Chinese era begins with the Shih Ching ('Book of Odes'), compiled between the 11th and 6th centuries B.C., and the Wu Jing ('Five Classics').
+After the burning of books by Emperor Qin Shi Huang Di (231 B.C.), the classic texts had to be painstakingly rebuilt in the early years of the Han Dynasty, whose alignment with Confucianism determined the direction of Chinese literature over the centuries.
+There were three crucial factors for Confucian hegemony: the sanctity of the classic texts, the research system based on these texts and their commentaries, and the supremacy of the writers who would explain the classics and determine the research.
+Besides this, especially in the Tang and Sung Dynasties, poets emerged that produced some of the most attractive works of art in the world.

-- Modern Chinese, which retains essentially the vocabulary and morphology of classical Chinese in its later stage, but was enriched and adapted for use in modern society.
-During the Sung-Yuan Dynasties (XII-XIV d.
-C.) the 'speak easy', Báihuà, which was a Chinese way closer to the spoken language than Wenli literary style, was first used for literary purposes, e.g. in the prose passage of the Yuan drama.
-Baihua was also the vehicle for narrative prose of the great Ming novels such as 'The Dream of the Red Chamber'.After the fall of the Manchu Dynasty and the establishment of the Republic in 1911, both the movement for standardization of the national language and the replacement of Chinese writing by another alphabetic character become extremely important.
-Both steps were regarded as indispensable for universal education in China; a key role in this was played by the cultural revolution known as the Movement May 4, 1919 and the implementation of proposals for a national language made first by Hu Shih in the pages of 'New Youth' Ching Xin-nian newspaper.
-Finally, in 1949, Baihua, now known as Putonghua or 'common language', was officially adopted as the national language of the Republic of China.
+- Modern Chinese: essentially retains the vocabulary and morphology of Classical Chinese in its later stage, but was enriched and adapted for use in modern society.
+During the Sung-Yuan Dynasties (7th to 14th century A.D.), Báihuà (vernacular Chinese), was first used for literary purposes, e.g. in the prose passage of the Yuan drama.
+Baihua was also the vehicle for the narrative prose of the great Ming novels, such as 'The Dream of the Red Chamber.'
+After the fall of the Manchu Dynasty and the establishment of the Republic in 1911, both the movement for standardization of the national language and the replacement of Chinese writing by another alphabetic character became extremely important.
+Both steps were regarded as indispensable for universal education in China; a key role in this was played by the cultural revolution, known as the May Fourth Movement, and the implementation of proposals for a national language.
+Finally, in 1949, Baihua, now known as Putonghua or 'common language,' was officially adopted as the national language of the Republic of China.